turbot/steampipe-plugin-awscfn/docs/tables/awscfn_parameter.md

   awscfn_parameter;
 ```

-### Get custom input value for S3 bucket
+### List S3 buckets with BucketName properties that reference a parameter

-For instance, if a template is defined as:
+For instance, if a CloudFormation template is defined as:

 ```yaml
 Parameters: